The Many Benefits Of Raw Honey You Need To Know About

 Struggling to fall asleep at night?
 If so, honey may be a great solution.
 Many people toss and turn at night, suffering poor quality sleep when they finally do fall asleep.
 This is very unfortunate because sleep is one of those things that is absolutely imperative to proper health and daily functioning.

-Honey may provide release a few different ways.
-First, it helps to restore the liver’s glycogen supply and this helps to prevent middle of the night hunger.
+Honey may provide release in a few different ways.
+First, it helps to restore the liver’s glycogen supply and this helps to prevent middle-of-the-night hunger.
 Ever wake up at night and feel like you have a pit in your stomach?
 This is often because your liver glycogen levels, which have been fueling the body during the overnight fast, are now depleted.
 Restoring this level before going to bed helps ensure that you have enough to last you until morning.

 The second way in which honey may help you fall asleep more easily is because it contains melatonin, which is the natural hormone that is produced by the pineal gland that triggers the brain to know it’s time to sleep.
 Melatonin is responsible for regulating your sleep/wake cycle (also known as your circadian rhythm), so when it becomes night, you become drowsy.